wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/7-deploy-custom-start-menu-windows-10.md

 The default Start menu in Windows may not be the best layout for an organization.
 While the default items are intended to expose users to features that they may be unaware of, many of these features are consumer or entertainment related, and not always appropriate for a commercial or education environment.
 Furthermore, organizations may want to take advantage of the customizations options available to better expose users to tools and resources that users might not be aware of.

-After deploying a device, making these configurations on each device would be quite tedious.
-Fortunately, there is a way for administrators to create a standard, customized layout, that can be applied to multiple desktops.
+After deploying a device, making these configurations on each device would be tedious.
+Fortunately, there's a way for administrators to create a standard, customized layout, that can be applied to multiple desktops.
 You can also create multiple layouts, if different groups within an organization may have different requirements.
 For example, you might want to create a grouping of LOB apps, but the LOB apps in Accounting are different than the LOB apps used in Human Resources.

 ## Creating the Start menu XML layout file

 Creating custom Start menus is quite easy.

-1. Administrators simply setup a device with a fresh installation of Windows or installation using an organizations base image.
+1. Administrators set up a device with a fresh installation of Windows or installation using an organizations base image.
 2. Customize the Start menu on that device to the desired layout.
 Pin or unpin apps, create or delete app groups, drag tiles to the desired location, and resize tiles as needed.
 3. Export the Start menu to an XML file using the Export-StartLayout command in Windows PowerShell.
 Use the -UseDesktopApplicationID switch and after the -Path switch, add the UNC path and filename.

     For example, if you wish to export to a file called "StartLayoutMarketing.xml" and save to the location \\\\FileServer01\\StartLayouts\\:

     `Export-StartLayout -UseDesktopApplicationID -Path \\FileServer01\StartLayouts\StartLayoutMarketing.xml`
-4. Once the file is exported, it is ready to be applied to desktops.
+4. Once the file is exported, it's ready to be applied to desktops.
 You can optionally edit the XML file if you wish.

 Example of a layout file produced by Export-StartLayout: